microeinhundert/radonis/packages/radonis/README.md

 console.log(manifest) // => `{ props: {}, flashMessages: {}, locale: 'en', messages: {}, routes: {}, route: {} }`
 ```

-> Please note that the manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
+> Note that the manifest differs between server-side rendering and client-side hydration, therefore don't use this hook inside of components you plan to hydrate on the client.
 If your use case requires having the same manifest on client and server, set `limitManifest` to `false` in the Radonis config.

 ### useRoute (Server and client)